RahulKumar-98/osticket-prereqs/README.md

 <p>
-Next, we will install the VC_redist.x86 application found in the OsTicket-Installation-Files folder, this is a Microsoft Visual Studio C++ Redistributable necessary for our OsTicket installation.
+Next, we will install the VC_redist.x86 application found in the OsTicket-Installation-Files folder.
+This is a Microsoft Visual Studio C++ Redistributable necessary for our OsTicket installation.
 </p>
 <br />